 At her arraignment on June 30, 1949 – 17 days after the shooting - Dr. William Haines diagnosed Ruth Ann as suffering with schizophrenia, and her lawyer affirmed that she was “unable to cooperate with counsel in her own defense”.
 Judge James McDermott committed her to the Illinois Eastern Hospital for the Insane at Kankakee.

 Meanwhile, Eddie had suffered through four surgeries, and came close to dieing more than once.
-But he was young, in good shape, and his combat tour in the Philippines in 1944-45, where he had earned four Bronze Stars. had left him disciplined.
-He would miss the rest of the 1949 season, and he never again achieve the .306 batting average he had achieved by June 14, 1949.
+But he was young, in good shape, and his combat tour in the Philippines in 1944-45, where he had earned four Bronze Stars.
+The army had left him disciplined.
+He would miss the rest of the 1949 season, and he never again achieve the .306 batting average he held on June 14, 1949.
 But on opening day of the 1950 season, the Philadelphia first baseman went three for five.

 Ruth Ann spent three years in Kankakee, repeatedly under going electroconvulsive shock therapy, as well as hydro and occupational therapy.
 In April 1952 the doctors deemed her to be “cured”.
 The prosecutors office asked if Eddie want to pursue a case against Ruth Ann, and he said no. Ruth Ann was never tried for her shooting of Eddie Waitkus.
 When the 22 year old was released into the custody of her parents (above), Ruth Ann told reporters she was going to go to work at the Kankakee hospital as a physical therapist, but she never did.